pulumi/docs/content/tutorials/importing-infrastructure/index.md

 {{< video title="Running the pulumi login command with access token" src="/tutorials/importing-infrastructure/aws-console-create-s3-bucket.mp4" autoplay="true" loop="true" >}}

-Then login to the [Pulumi CLI](/docs/cli/commands/pulumi_login/) and ensure it is [configured to use your AWS account](/docs/clouds/aws/get-started/begin/#configure-pulumi-to-access-your-aws-account).
-Next, [create a new project](/docs/clouds/aws/get-started/create-project/) and stack for the S3 bucket resource to live in.
+Then, login to the [Pulumi CLI](/docs/cli/commands/pulumi_login/) and ensure it is [configured to use your AWS account](/docs/clouds/aws/get-started/begin/#configure-pulumi-to-access-your-aws-account).
+Next, [create a new project and stack](/docs/clouds/aws/get-started/create-project/) that will be used to hold the resource definition for your imported resources.

 ```bash
 # Example using Python